 To be considered for an invitation to vend at French Quarter Festival and Satchmo SummerFest, applicant must first add their business to our wait list.
-Click here to add your restaurant to the wait list.
+Add your restaurant to the wait list.

-The Festival Food and Beverage Committee, headed by the Food and Beverage Manager is comprised of French Quarter Festivals, Inc. (FQFI) board members and Industry experts, advises on the curation and selection of concessionaires for French Quarter Festival and Satchmo SummerFest in order to create a diverse menu and a quality culinary experience for festival-goers.
-Concessionaire selection is made at the discretion of the Food and Beverage Manager.
+The Festival Food and Beverage Committee, headed by the Food and Beverage Director is comprised of French Quarter Festivals, Inc. (FQFI) board members and Industry experts, advises on the curation and selection of concessionaires for French Quarter Festival and Satchmo SummerFest in order to create a diverse menu and a quality culinary experience for festival-goers.
+Concessionaire selection is made at the discretion of the Festival Food and Beverage Committee.